CodyCodes95/term-deposit-calculator/README.md

 # Term Depsoit Calculator

+## Technology Stack

 ## How to run

-The web app can be run via the deploy URL, or running the dev server using your package manager of choice.
+The web app can be run via the deploy URL, or running the dev server using your Javascript package manager of choice.
 The built HTML/css/js is also provided under `./dist`

 Deployed URL: https://term-deposit-calculator.vercel.app/